 To date, the library has remodeled the meeting room, downstairs landing and original restroom.
 The centerpiece of the project is being provided by the family of Elaine Herron.
 With memorial contributions, the Herron’s are partnering with the library to provide an updated reading center for youth.
 Included in this portion of the project are stages for children’s performances and a portable computer lab for student and patron use.

-The library’s exterior is also undergoing changes.
+The library’s exterior has also undergone changes.
 Memorial contributions made by the Mae Sherwood estate and others have provided funds to plant trees and shrubs, lay a brick sidewalk and place park benches.
 A water feature is the centerpiece of the memorial park.

 In the Spring of 2015 the library underwent a paint job in the interior of the building to liven up the old space.
-Future plans include installing a bike rack and the installation of a drive-through return box.
+The following Spring the library also received new carpeting as well as a beautiful and spacious circulation desk.